-In February 2008, the Committee granted Mr. McHale a stock option for 150,000 shares.
-Each of the other Management Executives, except Mr. Graner, was granted an option for 30,000 shares.
-The Committee granted options for the same number of shares to each of the other Management Executives due to their overall contributions to our performance in 2007.
-Mr. Graner was granted an option for an additional 9,000 shares for his contributions as Chief Financial Officer.
+In February 2009, the Committee granted Mr. McHale a stock option for 225,000 shares.
+Each of the other Management Executives was granted an option for 47,000 shares.
+The Committee granted options for the same number of shares to each of the other Management Executives due to their overall contributions to our performance in 2008.
+The grant date fair market value of the options awarded was \$5.24 per share.